Chimoney/chimoney-community-projects/submissions/Articles/global-payouts-non-profits.md

 ## How Chimoney Empowers Communities and Non-profits

 Before you go to your computer or mobile device and do a long search of global payout platforms, consider checking out Chimoney.
 In addition to having their own platform where users can facilitate their transactions, they also partner with other platforms to help non-profits reach more clients.
-For example, [OpenGiving](https://donations.chimoney.io/), a platform helps non-profits and communities around the world can receive donations and get paid easily in various methods applicable to the donor through Chimoney’s payout feature.
+For example, [OpenGiving](https://donations.chimoney.io/), a platform built by Chimoney helps non-profits and communities around the world to receive donations and get paid easily in various methods applicable to the donor through Chimoney.

 ## Now It's Your Turn

 Whether it’s ensuring timely financial support reaches communities in need or increasing transparency for donors, global payout solutions can be the key to empowering your non-profit or community initiative to serve people in transformative ways.
 Take the first step towards making a greater impact and discover how Chimoney can help you unlock new possibilities for your community.

+## About the Author

+Christine Belzie is a technical writer and open source maintainer.
+Her articles have been featured on websites like FreeCodeCamp and Pieces For Developers.
+If you want to connect with her, check out her socials on [Linktree](https://linktr.ee/ChrissyCodes).